-When we started cohabitating, and I started to explore the world of vegetarian cooking, he was very supportive as I began to find my way around the kitchen without the aid of meat to flavour things like pasta, soups, stews, etc. And, he very patiently taught me all about meat alternatives such as tofu, tempeh, textured vegetable protein, etc. But, through it all, every single time (I’m not kidding!)
-I place a meal or a dessert in front of him, he would taste it, smack his lips a few times, and say it needs lemon.
-Well, darling, here’s your freaking lemon!!!!
+When we started sharing a home together, and I started to explore the world of vegetarian cooking, he was very supportive as I began to find my way around the kitchen without the aid of meat to flavour things like pasta, soups, stews, etc. And, he very patiently taught me all about meat alternatives such as tofu, tempeh, textured vegetable protein, etc. But, through it all, every single time (I’m not kidding!)
+I’d place a meal or a dessert in front of him, he would taste it, smack his lips a few times, and say, “It needs lemon!”

 If you’re a lemon lover, like my dear John.e, you’ll love, love, love this cake!
 It’s super moist and perfectly lemony with just the right amount of sweet to offset that puckering, eye-squinting, cheek-sucking sensation which some of us suffer from due to excess amounts of lemon flavour.
 Not John.e though; he loves his lemon!
 So this cake is for him!
 And you, Dear Reader, if lemon is your thing!

 Oh, I have to talk a bit about the buttermilk.
 Yes, buttermilk.
 You see, Dear Reader, the buttermilk in this bundt cake helps to achieve several things, not to mention, it helps to increase that tartness that people like John.e tend to want more and more of!